ENJOY BODYWORK WITH NO PAIN

 When Neuromuscular Therapy technique is applied to these “deeper muscles” the micro stretching which is very thorough begins to re-elongate these muscles and returns them to their full length, thus, removing the tug on the bones/joints and many times eliminating the inflammation and discomfort you were having.
 Range of joint motion always improves also.

-When the human muscle/skeletal system is given the chance to unravel itself from a hyper contractive state, self healing is than given the opportunity to flush out the inflammatory toxicity.
+When the human muscle/skeletal system is given the chance to unravel itself from a hyper contractive state, self healing is then given the opportunity to flush out the inflammatory toxicity.
 With this, wellness may be at hand.